-- 5 Right-click to return your mouse to the selection cursor. - 6 In the entity name field, type Customer, replacing the default entity name, Entity.
+5 Right-click to return your mouse to the selection cursor.

+6 In the entity name field, type Customer, replacing the default entity name, Entity1.

 - 7 In the Domains folder of the Data Dictionary tab, locate the ID domain in the Numeric Domains folder. - 8 Click the ID domain (do not release your mouse), drag it onto the Customer entity, and then release it just below the entity's name, which is the entity's Primary Key field. - TIP: You can edit or rename an entity and insert, edit or rename attributes by holding down the Shift key and then clicking the name or attribute.
-Pressing the Tab key cycles between the entity's name, and primary key, and non-primary key fields.
+Pressing the Tab key cycles between the entity's name, and primary key and non-primary key fields.
 After naming the field, press Return to insert a new field. - TIP: If you need to zoom in on the entity to read the entity name and attributes, press F8 to view the Zoom Window, then use the scroll bars of the Zoom Window to center the entity on the Data Model Window.
 Press Shift while rolling the mouse wheel forward to increase the view magnification.
-You can use the Pan tool to reposition the view to better see the entity. - 9 In the entity, click ID, the name of the attribute we just created from the ID domain, and change its name to CustomerID, as seen in the illustration above. - 10 Repeat the process in 7 and 8 to populate the Customer entity with the following domains: - · Name and Phone from the Property Domains folder - Address, City, State, Zip Code from the Address Domains folder. - 11 Drop another entity on the Data Model Window and call it Order. - 12 Drag the ID domain onto the Order entity's Primary Key field, change the ID domain name to OrderID. - 13 Save your data model.
-We'll use it in the next session of this tutorial.
+You can use the Pan tool to reposition the view to better see the entity. - 9 In the entity, click ID, the name of the attribute we just created from the ID domain, and change its name to CustomerID, as seen in the illustration above. - 10 Repeat the process in $\underline{7}$ and $\underline{8}$ to populate the Customer entity with the following domains: - Name and Phone from the Property Domains folder - Address, City, State, Zip Code from the Address Domains folder. - 11 Drop another entity on the Data Model Window and call it Order. - 12 Drag the ID domain onto the Order entity's Primary Key field, change the ID domain name to OrderID. - 13 Right-click the Order entity and select Comments. - 14 Enter some text in the Comments editor, click Add and then click Save.
+You can add comments to any database object in the same manner.
+This can be very useful when you want to provide feedback on a model to other users. - 15 Save your data model.
+We will use it in the next session of this tutorial.